 If you enjoyed this article, consider voting for Backdoor Survival daily at Top Prepper Websites!

-Bargain Bin: Below you will find links to the items related to today’s article as well some of my favorite prepping items.
+Below you will find the items related to today’s article as well some of my favorite prepping items.

 The Prepper’s Blueprint: The Step-By-Step Guide To Help You Through Any Disaster: There have been so many great books released this year that picking the best one for gift giving was difficult.
 I have selected Prepper’s Blueprint because it represents a soup to nuts approach to preparedness while at the same time sets aside both fear and panic.